lejonmcgowan/OpenGL/ext/lib/assimp-3.1.1/samples/glut/README-win32.txt

        and the nt one which you should know about.
 It is not a new problem, and it concerns co-ords returned to the pointer callbacks. (glutMotionFunc, glutMouseFunc)
-       Under X, you get co-ords in the range 0 +/- 2^15, under NT you get 0..2^16.
+       Under X, you get co-ords in the intensity 0 +/- 2^15, under NT you get 0..2^16.
 This is only really a problem when moving above or to the left of the window. eg dragging one pixel ABOVE the window will give :-